 This is what you can expect from Apple in 2017.
 From the iPhone 8 that everyone is talking about to new MacBooks, iPads, and Apple Watch 3 and major software updates.
 After covering this space for years, here are our 2017 Apple predictions.

-Will 2017 be the year that Apple answers the calls to deliver these products as well as a new Mac Pro?
-Only time will tell, but Tim Cook recently reaffirmed Apple’s commitment to “Pro” users and there are a lot of Apple products that need an update.
+Only time will tell exactly what you will get, but Tim Cook recently reaffirmed Apple’s commitment to “Pro” users and there are a lot of Apple products that need an update.

 2017 Apple Predictions